jonbnewman/mobx-store-provider/docs/api/useProvider.md

 export default App;
 ```

-In the code above, we pass `appStoreId` to [useProvider](#useprovider), the `Provider` component it returns will work for that particular `identifier` (`appStoreId`).
+In the code above, we pass `appStoreId` to the [useProvider hook](#useprovider), the `Provider` component it returns will work for that particular `identifier` (`appStoreId`).

 We can then wrap our application with that `Provider` and pass it the `appStore` as its value.

-This supplies the `appStore` to its descendants and allows us to access it using that same `identifier` when we retrieve it with the [useStore hook](/api/useStore#using-an-identifier) in an inner component.
+This supplies the `appStore` to its descendants allowing us to access it using that same unique `identifier` passed to the [useStore hook](/api/useStore#using-an-identifier) in an inner component.